-Compare that to a 12 volt portable fan drawing “only” 12 Watts, but for hours on end, and you’ll start to see the fridge for the bargain of power usage that it is.
+Compare that to a 12 volt portable fan drawing low wattage, but for hours on end, and you’ll start to see the fridge for the bargain of power usage that it is.

-All that to say that higher wattage often has less to do with over all power usage than common sense might suggest.
+All that to say that higher wattage often has less to do with total power usage than common sense might suggest.

 So it’s important to take cycling of appliances into consideration when designing a power system, and when choosing the best inverter for your campervan.

-Minimum 800 Watts.
-Why am I so confident about that?
-Here’s why: The list of available appliances, in both AC and DC that an 800 Watt inverter will comfortably power is substantial and will have you covered for nearly every comfort of home, short of a baking oven, clothes drier, any worthwhile microwave, a cocktail or smoothie blender, and a few other power pigs.
+The list of available appliances that an 1000 Watt pure sine inverter will comfortably power is substantial and will have you covered for nearly every comfort of home.

 And if you’ve got a bigger rig with more creature comforts like a big heater or AC unit, you might want to go up to 3000 Watts or more.
 We’ve got you covered in reviews, below.